metabypass/captcha-solver-python/README.md

     print(rc3)
     ```

-2. To simplify the process, you can conveniently download the 'MetaBypass_Packages' folder.
-Here's a step-by-step guide:
+2. __To simplify the process, you can conveniently download the 'MetaBypass_Packages' folder.
+Here's a step-by-step guide__:

    - Start by downloading the 'MetaBypass_Packages' folder to a suitable location on your computer.